ToxicFrog/ss1edit/README.md

 This is a collection of utility functions for Lua that I use in some of my programs.
 You may find it useful.

-It is organized into a number of modules; these modules are (with the exception of `flags`) independent of each other, so you can load only the ones you need.
+It is organized into a number of modules; these modules are independent of each other, so you can load only the ones you need.

 Note that this library does various bad things such as *modifying the metatables for built in types*, *overwriting builtin functions* and *unconditionally creating new globals*.
 There is currently no way to disable this behaviour except by not loading the modules that do these things.